 Iconic Women in Tech

 There have been plenty of extraordinary women that have developed or invented great work, but have been consistently neglected.
 Yes, we all celebrate and acknowledge women during the month of March, but we should honor these women by praising them often and the legacies they leave behind – without which, could not have been possible in advancing the technologies we use today.

 There are so many iconic women with amazing accomplishments that we simply cannot list all of them, but today we celebrate the top 5 women who paved the way in the tech industry.

-The month of March is a time to reflect on the role of women in our industry, but also one to reaffirm our commitments to celebrating their role everyday.
-We must continue to celebrate women across all industries by vocalizing their achievements and celebrating their contributions.
+The month of March is a time to reflect on the role of women in our industry and reaffirm our commitment to celebrating their role every day.
+We must continue to celebrate women across all sectors by vocalizing their achievements and celebrating their contributions.
 This quote from Psychologist Penelope Lockwood helps to affirm this:

 “Outstanding women can function as inspirational examples of success, illustrating the possible achievements of women around them.
 They demonstrate that it is possible to overcome traditional gender barriers, indicating to other women that high levels of success are indeed attainable.”